peterdunson/peterdunson/README.md

 renderarxiv: Find cutting-edge research without the AI making up arXiv IDs

-rendergit-lite: Render any GitHub repo to HTML, then checkbox-select which files to copy into your AI
+rendergit-lite: Render any GitHub repo to HTML, then checkbox-select which files to copy into LLM

 renderstack: Pulls Stack Overflow Q&A with votes and accepted answers